-There are two versions of firmware supported on the EMR-OP96(48)-AESU(B).
-One version demultiplexes 256 channels of audio from 3 (96 AES version) or 2 (48 AES version) MADI inputs.
-The other version de-multiplexes the 256 channels of audio from 1 of 2 TDM input streams.
+The latest firmware version de-multiplexes the 256 channels of audio from 1 of 2 TDM input streams.
 One stream is the primary and the other is the redundant.
 Either TDM stream can be used as the primary since they are identical.
 The system can be configured to default to the redundant stream if the primary is missing.

 There is also one video monitoring output which can be used to visualize the audio levels using level meters for each channel.
 This monitoring output is a 720p/59.94 signal that provides a visual confirmation of audio presence and levels.
-On the unbalanced AES version, the availability of this output depends on the configuration of the link module as described in Table 2-4.
+On the unbalanced AES version, the availability of this output depends on the configuration of the link module as described in Table 2-4: Link Module Options for EMR-OP96(48)-AESU.